MicrosoftDocs/edge-developer/microsoft-edge/webview2/gettingstarted/winUI.md

-8. Double click the MainWindow.xml file in the Solution Explorer to view the code.
+8. Double click the MainWindow.xaml file in the Solution Explorer to view the code.
 Click F5 to build the project.
 The project should run a small example of a button in a window.

 ## Step 2 - Create WebView

-Next lets add a WebView to your application.
+Next let's add a WebView to your application.

 1. Open `MainWindow.xaml`.
 Add the WebView2 XAML namespace by inserting the following line inside the `<Window/>` tag.